icco/coffee_shop/proposal.md

 Nathaniel Welch
 April 10th, 2010

+_This proposal can also be seen online at <http://coffee-shop.heroku.com/>_

 ## 1. Definition of Senior Project.

 A senior project is a project which lets a student take what they have learned